eudoxia0/eudoxia0.github.io/_drafts/wishlist-zero-cost-abstractions.md

 denominator can be proved to be non-zero.

 This is obviously useful, but less straightforward to implement than either units of measure and an effects system.
-Implementational complexity matters because the natural result of a language that's difficult to implement is a monoculture where everyone ends up using the same compiler.
+Additionally, unlike any of the previous features I mentioned, refinement types are not orthogonal to the type system but a fundamental change to how it works.
+You can't bolt this onto an existing language, at least not without almost certainly losing important guarantees of your typechecking algorithm, like being able to complete in finite time).
+So any language that implements this universally useful feature will almost certainly have to be designed from the ground up, or be a feature-focused fork of a language like Rust.

 # Footnotes